OSMLatam/OSM-Notes-Ingestion/README.md

 will synchronize the database calling `processPlanetNotes.sh` following this
 process:

-* Download the notes from the planet.
+* Download the notes from the Planet.
 * Remove the duplicates from the ones already in the DB.
 * Process the new ones.
 * Associate new notes with a country or maritime area.